vzbrunstad/assessment-2/apple_orchards/README.md

 ## Apple Orchards
 You are an entrepreneur in Indiana and want to create an apple picking orchard to create a family legacy.
 Part of your new venture involves understanding when to plant new apple trees and to remove apple trees coming up on their expiration.

-Let's build on everyone's favorite challenge: [Apple Trees!](https://github.com/kiloplatoon/apple-trees).
-Feel free to use my branch as a starting point.
+Let's build on everyone's favorite challenge: [Apple Trees!](https://github.com/limaplatoon/apple-trees).
+Feel free to use my pull request as a starting point.

 ### Apple Orchard Implementation
 Implement the concept of an AppleOrchard: